WELCOME TO SURREY NORTH DELTA

 Welcome to Surrey–North Delta (SND), one of the most diverse, dynamic, and rapidly growing regions in British Columbia.
 Whether you are arriving from within Canada or abroad, beginning your practice in a new community is a major life step.
 Our goal is to make that transition easier, clearer, and more supported.

 The Surrey–North Delta Division of Family Practice is a physician-led, member-based organization representing family physicians, locums, and new-to-practice doctors in the region.
 We work closely with Primary Care Networks (PCNs), Fraser Health Authority, provincial partners, and community organizations to ensure your success, professionally, personally, and socially.
+You are not just joining a healthcare system, you are joining a community that values your expertise and wants you to thrive.

 1. Understanding the BC Health System